viktornonov/android-meds-searcher/README.md

 android-meds-searcher
 =====================

-simple android application that allows you to search in database and check the results
+Simple android application that allows you to search in database of meds and check their descriptions, side effects etc.